BrianLimMJ/ID_Assignment3/README.md

 - Responsive webpage
 - Create API using contentful
 - retrieve the api data using JS with contentful accesstoken key

-### Features Left To Be Implemented
 - View products
 - View cart
 - Add item to cart
 - Clear cart item
 - Calculate total cost in cart
+- Floating Social media panel
+- Smooth scrolling effect on click

+### Features Left To Be Implemented
 - Calculate points earned in cart
-- Social media panel
 - Earn points when user completes transaction
 - Use points to exchange for exclusive rewards
 - Bootstrap Contact form
 - Use restdb for contact form
+- Lottie Animations

 # Validator
 ### Site used for validation